min2ha/ukwa-site/content/target/101167/index.en.md

   "start_date": "2005-01-24T00:00:00Z"
 }

-# University of Birmingham: History of Medicine Unit

 The School of Medicine, of the College of Medical and Dental Sciences at the University of Birmingham is a major international centre for research and education in medicine and medical sciences.